chowdarynaveenkumar/snippets/database/sybase/userpassword/README.md

-1. Download the file.
+1. Download the file SybaseDatabaseConnection.class.
 Say it is downloaded to C:\temp
 2. Ensure that the JDK binaries are in the PATH.
-3. Compile the file
+3. Compile the file(Optional)

-   javac SybaseDatabaseConnection
+   javac SybaseDatabaseConnection.java
 5. Run

    Usage: java -cp "Full path to jconn jar";.
 SybaseDatabaseConnection "Sybase Server" "Sybase Port" "Database name" "User Name" "Password" "Query"